 SiteGround’s site migration policy

-With SiteGround you’ll get 1 migration for free (on the GrowBig plan or higher), after that, each migration will cost you $30.
+With SiteGround you won’t get free migrations, each one will cost you $30.

 WP Engine won’t offer migration services unless you are on a dedicated hosting plan, which won’t be cheap at all.

-Winner: SiteGround offers a bit more for most users, so another point for them.
+Winner: SiteGround migrations semm a bit more affordable, so another point for them.

 Round 7 – Scalability